the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-record.md

 (ch-acknowledgement-record)=
 # Record of Contributions

-Two documents are considered as the record of contributions in _The Turing Way_, Contributors Table in the README file and contributors.md in our [GitHub repository](https://github.com/alan-turing-institute/the-turing-way).
+Two documents in our [GitHub repository](https://github.com/alan-turing-institute/the-turing-way) are used for creating a record of contributions in _The Turing Way_: Contributors Table in the README file, and contributors.md file.
-This record is also available in the afterword of this book as {ref}`Contributors<aw-contributors-record-contributors>` and {ref}`Personal Highlights<aw-contributors-record-highlights>`.
+This record is made available in the afterword of this book as {ref}`Contributors<aw-contributors-record-contributors>` and {ref}`Personal Highlights<aw-contributors-record-highlights>`.
+These documents can be used for highlighting skills that our members have gained and shared through their involvement in _The Turing Way_.

 We invite all our members to co-create this record to capture the important work they do around answering questions, representing the project, developing and maintaining the infrastructure, and all other nurturing roles that make The Turing Way community so special.

 The process of developing this record is described below in detail.
-This document can be used for highlighting skills that our members have gained and shared through their involvement in _The Turing Way_.

 ## 1. Contributors Table

-The [Contributors](https://github.com/alan-turing-institute/the-turing-way#contributors) section in [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file is updated with every contributor's name using the [all contributors bot](https://allcontributors.org/) with their [emoji keys](https://allcontributors.org/docs/en/emoji-key).
+The [Contributors](https://github.com/alan-turing-institute/the-turing-way#contributors) table in [README](https://github.com/alan-turing-institute/the-turing-way/blob/master/README.md) file is updated with every contributor's name using [all contributors bot](https://allcontributors.org/)'s [emoji keys](https://allcontributors.org/docs/en/emoji-key).

-This emoji key is used for recording and fairly acknowledging the different types of contributions our community members have made.
+No contribution is too small, and these emoji keys allow us to recognise and fairly acknowledging all kinds of contributions our community members make to the project.
-No contribution is too small.
-They can include (but are not limited to) bug fixing, chapter planning, writing, editing, reviewing, idea generation, presentation, project management, and maintenance.
+Those contributions can include (but are not limited to) bug fixing, chapter planning, writing, editing, reviewing, idea generation, presentation, project management, and maintenance.
 Please see the subchapter {ref}`Acknowledgement Examples <ch-acknowledgement-examples>` for details.

 | ![Table with different emojis that is used by the contributors bot](../../figures/allcontributorsbot-emoji.png) |